Skip to content

 sorting a Linked list Data structures

-now the second iteration starts and in the second iteration, we refer the variables p and q to the first and second node of the list and swap values of nodes p and q if the values of node p are greater than the value of node q.
+Now the second iteration starts, and in the second iteration, we refer to the variables p and q as the first and second node of the list and swap the values of nodes p and q if the value of node p is greater than the value of node q.

-this condition will run till the linked part of node p does not become equal to the end variable. as you see in the images given below.
+This condition will run till the linked part of node p does not become equal to the end variable, as you see in the figures below.

 def bubble_sort_exdata(self):